BASF: BASF refounded (1952)

-Production abroad
+Post-WW2 20th century

 In the 1960s, production abroad was expanded and plants were built in Argentina, Australia, Belgium, Brazil, France, India, Italy, Japan, Mexico, Spain, United Kingdom and the United States.
 Following a change in corporate strategy in 1965, greater emphasis was placed on higher-value products such as coatings, pharmaceuticals, pesticides and fertilizers.
 Following German reunification, BASF acquired a site in Schwarzheide, Eastern Germany, on 25 October 1990.
-It expanded to Podolsk, Russia, in 2012, and to Kazan in 2013.

-The company announced the start of a US$10 billion investment project at Zhanjiang, China, in November 2019.
-This ″Verbund″ site is intended for the production of engineering plastics and TPU.
-The site would be the third-largest BASF site worldwide, following Ludwigshafen, Germany, and Antwerp, Belgium, and is expected to be operational by 2022.

-Takeovers

 In 1968, BASF (together with Bayer AG) bought the German coatings company Herbol.
 BASF completely took over the Herbol branches in Cologne and Würzburg in 1970.
 Under new management, the renewal and expansion of the trademark continued.
 After an extensive reorganisation and an increasing international orientation of the coatings business, Herbol became part of the new founded Deco GmbH in 1997.

 BASF bought the Wyandotte Chemical Company, and its Geismar, Louisiana chemical plant in the early 1970s.
 The plant produced plastics, herbicides, and antifreeze.
 BASF soon tried to operate union-free, having already reduced or eliminated union membership in several other US plants.
 Challenging the Geismar OCAW union resulted in a labor dispute that saw members locked out from 1984 to 1989, and eventually winning their case.
 A worker solidarity committee at BASF's headquarters plant in Ludwigshafen, Germany, took donations from German workers to support the American strikers and organized rallies and publicity in support.
 The dispute was the subject of an academic study.
 The union also exposed major accidental releases of phosgene, toluene and other toxic gases, these being publicized in the local media and through a video, Out of Control.
 A court threw out a $66,700 fine against BASF for five environmental violations as "too small".

+BASF's European coatings business was taken over by AkzoNobel in 1999.